 Juror III YES

-"AI systems can analyze urban data, simulate scenarios, predict demand, and optimize infrastructure for urban planning tasks."
+"AI systems can analyze vast datasets, simulate scenarios, automate code checks, and optimize urban systems for planning and resource management."

 Presiding Judge